Updates made to this guidance

 - If te tamaiti is not yet born, is the parent accessing antenatal care?
 What do they understand about healthy pregnancy and the importance of antenatal care?
 How have they prepared for the arrival of pēpi and what support will be available to them after pēpi is born?

-Consider the following factors if the parent's view of, or emotional interaction with, te tamaiti or rangatahi featured in past harm:
+Consider the following factors if the parent's view of, or emotional interaction with, te tamaiti featured in past harm:

-- Evidence of protective factors – for example: how whanaungatanga has strengthened the relationships between the parent and te tamaiti or rangatahi by supporting, encouraging and instilling confidence in the parent and te tamaiti or rangatahi (whakamanawa).
+- Evidence of protective factors – for example: how whanaungatanga has strengthened the relationships between the parent and te tamaiti by supporting, encouraging and instilling confidence in the parent and te tamaiti (whakamanawa).

-- Observe the interaction between parent and tamaiti or rangatahi – how does the parent communicate with and respond to te tamaiti or rangatahi?
-What strengths do they see in their tamaiti or rangatahi?
+- Observe the interaction between parent and tamaiti – how does the parent communicate with and respond to te tamaiti?
+What strengths do they see in their tamaiti?
 What are their aspirations for them?

-- What are the parent's role and responsibilities with te tamaiti or rangatahi?
+- What are the parent's role and responsibilities with te tamaiti?
 A clear understanding of this is important, especially in step-parent situations.

 - If te tamaiti is not yet born, what is the parent's attitude to the pregnancy?
 What do they want for the future of their tamaiti?
 Are there any similar patterns in this pregnancy compared with that of a previous tamaiti?